Dimow: Transportation

-Currently NH-52 is well connected to Dimow from other towns of the states and also connecting it with Towns and cities of Assam and Arunachal Pradesh with nearest city being Silapathar sharing its pincode and postal office.

-Lilabari airport which falls under the town of Lakhimpur district is the nearest airport from Dimow.
+Currently National Highway 515 (India) is well connected to Dimow from other towns of the states and also connecting it with towns and cities of Assam and Arunachal Pradesh with nearest city being Silapathar sharing its pincode and postal office.
+Archipathar Halt Railway Station is 5 km from Dimow Chariali.
+Dibrugarh Airport, which falls under Dibrugarh District, is the nearest Airport from Dimow.